- Children Diagnosed With Cancer: Dealing With Diagnosis

 They often feel guilty about their anger when their sibling is going through so much and their parents are so stressed.
 They may feel guilt about things they did or said to the child with cancer.
 Some might feel guilty just because they are healthy and their brother or sister is sick.
 They might also worry that something they thought or did might have caused the cancer.
-It’s rare that the child is able to say these kinds of things to the parents, but some may act it out by rebelling or being the “bad child”—in contrast to the “good child” who has cancer.
+Rarely is a child is able to say these kinds of things to the parents, but some may act it out by rebelling or being the “bad child” – in contrast to the “good child” who has cancer.

 Sadness and feelings of depression

 Feelings of sadness and depression are also common in children with cancer.
-They may realize that they will not be able to do some of the things that are important to them, like dancing or sports, for a long time, if ever.
+They may realize that they won’t be able to do some of the things that are important to them, like dancing or sports, for a long time, if ever.
 They feel sad when they realize they are now different from their peers.
 They may feel depressed when they think about the months of treatment ahead and how it might interfere with their lives.
-They think about how the cancer and its treatment will change their body and feel depressed about how they will look and how their friends may see them.
-They might also feel hopeless, and be afraid that the treatment will not work.
+They think about how the cancer and its treatment will change their body and feel depressed about how they’ll look and how their friends may see them.
+They might also feel hopeless, and be afraid that the treatment won’t work.

 Siblings of the child with cancer